freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/vue/components/index.md

 });
 ```

-> Note that here we binded the image `src` attribute with another syntax `:src`.
+> Note that here you bind the image `src` attribute with another syntax `:src`.
 This changes nothing, it is simply a syntax sugar to `v-bind:src` -- whenever
 you want to bind some attribute to a variable, you can prepend a `:` to the
 attribute name instead of using the full form `v-bind`.

-With this code, we did a lot of new things:
+With this code, you did a lot of new things:
 * we created a new component called `feature-card`
 * we defined `feature-card` default **structure** with the `template` attribute
 * we opened a list of properties that that component accept with the `props`
   list

-When we defined the name of the components, whenever we desire to reuse it, we
+When you defined the name of the components, whenever we desire to reuse it, we
 can just reference it by using as a tag.
 In our example, we can use the tag
 `<feature-card>`: